Roblox LSP is Lua Language Server for Roblox forked from sumneko’s Lua language server.

-However, there is not type checking, and I have no plans to implement it.
+However, there is not type checking, but i’m planning to implement it in a future update.

 In order to use it, Roblox LSP has an option to disable Syntax Error warnings, all Roblox LSP features works correctly with syntax errors in the code, these are simply ignored.

 You just have to install Selene for VSCode, and you will also have to disable some duplicated lints.

 std = "roblox" [rules] undefined_variable = "allow" unused_variable = "allow" shadowing = "allow" empty_if = "allow" incorrect_standard_library_use = "warn"

 Alternatively, you can disable the same diagnostics in Roblox LSP if you prefer Selene.